 Many of our customers use TopBraid EDG to capture information about their data and computer technology ecosystem.
 This includes data sources, business applications, stakeholders and processes they support.
 To make this possible TopQuadrant developed a suite of interconnected models – TopBraid EDG ontologies.
 In this blog, we will take a look at them.

-The models are extensive.
-They contain hundreds of classes and an even greater number of properties.
+There are over 20 pre-built ontologies.
+Collectively, they contain hundreds of classes and an even greater number of properties.
 Classes and properties are described using SHACL – W3C standard for describing Knowledge Graph schemas.
 This is an overview to get you oriented.

-- Aspect classes are more of an abstract notion – they have names like Narratable, Identifiable, Processable, etc. They are used to organize different qualities (aspects) that some of the assets may inherit as “traits”.
+- Aspect classes are more of an abstract notion – an aspect class comprises all properties describing only a certain aspect of an asset, not the asset itself, e.g. asset documentation.
+These classes have names like Narratable, Identifiable, Processable, etc. They are used to organize different qualities (aspects or features) of assets.
+Aspect classes should have no direct instances.
+All aspect classes are subclasses of the class Aspect/Feature.
+Aspect classes do not have hierarchical relationships with each other.
 Using aspect classes makes it easier to manage and maintain large and complex ontologies.
-Normally, you would not want to create direct instances of the aspect classes.

 This will become clearer if we look at the example below.

 Asset is a class of type Asset Class.
-It is a subclass of Status Aspect (perhaps, a better name would be “Statusable”, but it is not a word), Narratable and Identifiable.
+It is a subclass of the Status Aspect, Narratable and Identifiable.
 This means that all assets are: